berops/claudie/docs/storage/storage-solution.md

 ### [Input manifest](../input-manifest/example.yaml)

-When Claudie will apply this input manifest, there will be three storage classes installed.
+When Claudie will apply this input manifest, there will be a few storage classes installed.

 - `longhorn` - default storage class, which will store data on a random node
 - `longhorn-<provider>-zone` - storage class which will store data only on a nodes from specified provider.
 To see the list of supported providers, please refer [here](../input-manifest/input-manifest.md#providers)